Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_18_cluster_sizing/guide.en-gb.md

 ## MongoDB Cluster Sizing

-In order to properly size a MongoDB cluster, there are four key elements to keep in account:
+In order to properly size a MongoDB cluster, there are four key elements to take into account:

 1. **RAM** - The most important part for a MongoDB cluster.
 2. **CPU** - Important for many parts of MongoDB workloads.
 3. **Storage & IOPS** - Minimize access to disk, but ensure the storage layer is fast and has low latency.